Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Acknowledgements

 \section{Acknowledgements}

-We thank Ke Fang and Pawan Kumar for useful discussions and comments.
+We thank Ke Fang, Pawan Kumar and Navin Sridhar for useful discussions and comments.
+We also thank the anonymous reviewer for their helpful comments and suggestions that improved the quality of this manuscript.
 M.B. acknowledges support from the Eberly Research Fellowship at the Pennsylvania State University and the Simons Collaboration on Extreme Electrodynamics of Compact Sources (SCEECS) Postdoctoral Fellowship at the Wisconsin IceCube Particle Astrophysics Center (WIPAC), University of Wisconsin-Madison.
-The work of K.M. is supported by the NSF Grant No. AST-2108466, No. AST-2108467, and AST-2308021, and KAKENHI No. 20H05852.
+The work of K.M. is supported by the NSF Grant No.~AST-2108466, No.~AST-2108467, and AST-2308021, and KAKENHI No.~20H05852.
+The work of K.K. is supported by JSPS KAKENHI Grant Nos.~JP24K00668,~JP23H04899,~JP22H00130.